It looks like surrogacy could be an amazing option for you!

 If you’re considering becoming a surrogate mother, abortion may be one of the pressing topics that you have on your mind.
-Whether you stand firmly on one side of the debate about this medical procedure or the other — or you have never thought about your opinion on the matter — termination of pregnancy is not an issue that can be ignored in a gestational surrogacy.
-In fact, it will be a procedure discussed at length before you finalize your match with intended parents in a legal surrogacy contract.
+Whether you stand firmly on one side of the debate about this medical procedure or the other — or you have never thought about your opinion on the matter — termination of pregnancy is not an issue that can be ignored in gestational surrogacy.
+In fact, it will be a procedure discussed at length before you finalize your match with the intended parents in a legal surrogacy contract.

-In an ideal situation, termination of a pregnancy never has to occur.
+In an ideal situation, termination of pregnancy never has to occur.
 The embryo transferred to a carrier’s uterus would be healthy, implant successfully and develop according to medical standards.
 However, this isn’t the case in all gestational pregnancies, which is why pregnancy termination must be discussed in every surrogacy journey before any medical procedures can begin.

 Remember, every intended parent and surrogacy professional is different, so the information presented here may not apply to every gestational surrogacy journey.